MetabolicEngineeringGroupCBMA/YeastPathwayKit/README.md

 # Yeast pathway kit promoter and terminator vectors

-This repository contain [pYPKa](sequences/pYPKa.gb) plasmids with a total of 55 promoters and 57 terminators (2021-07-14).
+This repository contain [pYPKa](sequences/pYPKa.gb) plasmids with a total of 55 promoters and 57 terminators (2021-07-14) in a total of 55 + 57 = 112 vectors.

-Promoters and terminator are intergenic sequences from _S. cerevisiae_ tandemly expressed genes, so the same DNA fragment can function as both a promoter and a terminator.
+Promoters and terminator are DNA fragments representing intergenic sequences from _S. cerevisiae_ tandemly expressed genes, so the same DNA fragment can function as both a promoter and a terminator.

-Promoters were cloned in the [ZraI](http://rebase.neb.com/rebase/enz/ZraI.html) restriction site while terminators were cloned in [EcoRV](http://rebase.neb.com/rebase/enz/EcoRV.html).
+Fragments to be used as promoters were cloned in the [ZraI](http://rebase.neb.com/rebase/enz/ZraI.html) restriction site while fragments to be used as terminatorswere cloned in [EcoRV](http://rebase.neb.com/rebase/enz/EcoRV.html).

 ![pYPKa_ZE](docs/figure_pYPKa_ZE.png)